 What is the CAC Payback Period?

-CAC Payback Period is a measure of how many months it takes a company to generate enough revenue to break even on the cost of acquiring a customer, and is used by SaaS companies to work out how much cash a company needs to grow.
+CAC Payback Period is a measure of how many months it takes a company to generate enough revenue to break even on the cost of acquiring a customer.
+SaaS companies use it to work out how much cash a company needs to grow.

 How to calculate CAC Payback Period?

 The formula to calculate the CAC Payback period is as follows:

 Where CAC is Customer Acquisition cost and ACS is Average Cost of Service.

 Before we get candid, let's reconsider that apartment complex example.
 To determine the payback period of that building, we will divide the capital investment by the estimated annual revenue to be collected in terms of rental payments.
 Easy.

 Suppose the amount to purchase that building is $500,000.
 And you estimate to collect a revenue of $100,000 per year.
 The payback period, in this case, is 500000/100000.
 Hence the payback period will be 5 years.
 Note that we just calculated the timeframe in years, not months.